-Total revenues for Fiscal 2014 increased approximately 10.6% to \$68.2 million, compared to \$61.7 million in Fiscal 2013, due primarily to an increase of approximately 22.2% in Roadway Sensors revenues, approximately 1.7% in Transportation Systems and approximately 4.6% in iPerform.
+Total revenues for Fiscal 2015 increased approximately 5.9% to \$72.3 million, compared to \$68.2 million in Fiscal 2014, due primarily to an increase of approximately 15% in Roadway Sensors revenues.
+The increase in revenues was partially offset by decreases of approximately 1% in Transportation Systems revenues and approximately 6% in Performance Analytics revenues in Fiscal 2015.

-Total revenues for Fiscal 2013 increased approximately 5.6% to \$61.7 million, compared to \$58.4 million in Fiscal 2012, due primarily to an increase of approximately 8.7% in Transportation Systems revenues and an increase in iPerform revenues of approximately \$2.4 million, which was attributable to a full twelve months of revenues in Fiscal 2013 from the acquisition of BTS in November 2011.
-These increases in revenue were partially offset by an approximate 6.1% decrease in Roadway Sensors revenues.
+Total revenues for Fiscal 2014 increased approximately 10.6% to \$68.2 million, compared to \$61.7 million in Fiscal 2013, due primarily to an increase of approximately 22% in Roadway Sensors revenues, approximately 2% in Transportation Systems revenues and approximately 5% in Performance Analytics revenues in Fiscal 2014.

-Roadway Sensors revenues in Fiscal 2014 increased approximately 22.2% compared to Fiscal 2013, primarily due to the success of various growth initiatives we developed earlier in the year, including increases in the Company's international sales and increases in unit sales of certain original equipment manufacturer ("OEM") products.
-Roadway Sensors revenues in Fiscal 2013 decreased approximately 6.1% compared to Fiscal 2012, due mainly as a result of a decrease in federal stimulus funded projects and as a result of the discontinuation of redevelopment agencies in California.
-The federal stimulus funded projects and redevelopment agencies in California had a positive impact on Roadway Sensors revenues in the prior year periods.
-Going forward, we plan to focus on our core domestic intersection market and refine and deliver products that address the needs of this market, namely our Vantage Processor and camera systems and our Vantage Vector video/radar hybrid sensor, as well as our newly released SmartCycle, SmartSpan and VantageNext products.

-Additionally, we plan to focus on international distribution channel expansion and expect to continue to refine products that address these markets, namely our Abacus, P10 and P100 (formerly, Pico) products.
+Roadway Sensors revenues in Fiscal 2015 increased approximately 15% compared to Fiscal 2014, primarily due to the success of various growth initiatives, including increases in our distribution of certain third party products for the traffic intersection market, including traffic controllers, traffic cabinets and related equipment, and to a lesser extent, due to increases in unit sales of our existing products.
+Revenue generated through the distribution of certain third party products was approximately \$5.0 million and approximately \$2.0 million for Fiscal years 2015 and 2014, respectively.
+We believe these third party offerings can benefit sales of our core video detection products by providing a more comprehensive suite of solutions to our customers.
+Roadway Sensors revenues in Fiscal 2014 increased approximately 22% compared to Fiscal 2013, primarily due to higher international sales and increases in unit sales of certain third party products.
+Going forward, we plan to focus on our core domestic intersection market and refine and deliver products that address the needs of this market, namely our Vantage processor and camera systems and our Vantage Vector video/radar hybrid sensor, as well as our SmartCycle and SmartSpan products.
+Additionally, we plan to continue focusing on international distribution channel expansion and expect to continue to refine products that address these markets, namely our Abacus, P10 and P100 (formerly known as our Pico products) products.

-Transportation Systems revenues in Fiscal 2014 increased approximately 1.7% compared to Fiscal 2013, primarily as a result of timing of backlog fulfillment on certain projects.
+Transportation Systems revenues in Fiscal 2015 decreased approximately 1% compared to Fiscal 2014, primarily as a result of timing delays in starting certain new projects in our backlog, as well as a reduction in sub-consultant revenues.
+Transportation Systems revenues in Fiscal 2014 increased approximately 2% compared to Fiscal 2013, primarily as a result of backlog fulfillment on certain projects.
 Revenues from our Transportation Systems segment are primarily dependent upon the continued availability of funding at the local, state and federal levels from the various agencies and departments of transportation.
-Transportation Systems revenues for Fiscal 2013 increased approximately 8.7% compared to Fiscal 2012 due in part to several significant project wins in the first two quarters of Fiscal 2013.
-Going forward, we plan to continue to pursue larger contracts that may contain significant sub-consulting content, which will likely contribute to variability in the timing and amount of our Transportation Systems revenues from period to period.
-We also intend to continue to expand our foreign operations by pursuing additional international opportunities in the Middle East and other regions.
+Going forward, we plan to continue to pursue larger contracts that may contain significant sub-consulting content, which will likely contribute to variability in the timing and amount of our Transportation Systems revenues and related gross margins from period to period.
 Among other factors, we believe the ability of our Transportation Systems segment to grow and successfully win and service new contracts will be highly dependent upon our continued success in recruiting and retaining qualified personnel, as well as the continued availability of funding at the local, state and federal levels from the various agencies and departments of transportation.
+Any delays in the approval of a new federal highway bill could adversely impact our future revenues.